Marketing91

 • The party that is being sued is responsible for the loss.

 If Jack and Peter had not entered into a contract, then Peter would not have been able to sue Jack for breach of promise.
-When the agreement is serious, it is advisable to enter into a contract so that one party can hold the other one accountable if the condition is not met.
+When the agreement is serious, it is advisable to enter into a contract so that one party can hold the other one accountable if the condition of mutual agreement is not met.

 Related posts:

-2. Interpersonal Communication – Meaning, Types, Importance, Elements and Examples
+2. Interpersonal Communication: Meaning, Types, Importance, Elements and Examples

-3. Schramm’s Model of Communication | Elements, Advantages & Limitations
+8. Schramm’s Model of Communication | Elements, Advantages & Limitations

 1. Marketing Hub